Understanding Class Rank: Its Role in College Admissions

 Opponents of Class Rank Reporting

-Opponents of class rank reporting argue that putting too much emphasis on class rank fosters unhealthy competition and places undue stress on students.
+Opponents argue that too much emphasis on class rank fosters unhealthy competition and places undue stress on students.

-There’s also the argument that class rank reporting fosters a race-to-the-top mentality that encourages efforts by students to game the system.
+Others argue that class rank reporting fosters a race-to-the-top mentality that simply motivates students to try to "game the system."

 The Diminishing Role of Class Rank

-According to the National Association of College Admission Counselors (NACAC Report 2019), “class rank has become much less important over the past decade.
-For each admission cycle from Fall 2016 to Fall 2018, only 9 percent of colleges rated class rank as considerably important, compared to 23 percent in 2007.”
+Class rank has become much less important over the past decade.
+For each admission cycle from Fall 2016 to Fall 2018, only 9 percent of colleges rated class rank as considerably important, compared to 23 percent in 2007.

 Considerable ImportanceModerate ImportanceLimited ImportanceNo Importance